There are now 3 possible online modes for units:

 - Contact hours

-- lectures: 1 hour per week across 10 weeks; seminar classes: 2 hours per week across 10 weeks.
+- lectures: 1 hour per week across 10 weeks; tutorials: 2 hours per week across 10 weeks.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.